jjlong150/ExcelToGraphviz/docs/terminology/README.md

+---
+prev: /install/
+next: /workbook/
+---

 # Visualization Terminology

-In mathematics and computer science, *graph theory* is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
+In mathematics and computer science, _graph theory_ is the study of graphs, which are mathematical structures used to model pairwise relations between objects.

 The terms described in this chapter are used throughout the rest of this manual to explain how to construct visualizations.
 These terms have their roots in graph theory and/or the Graphviz tool.